JuliaLogging/LoggingExtras.jl/README.md

 It is up to those loggers to determine if they will accept it.
 Which they do using their methods for `shouldlog` and `min_enabled_level`.
 Or you can do, by wrapping them in a filtered logger  as discussed below.

+## `FirstMatchLogger`

+The `FirstMatchLogger` sends the log messages to multiple places, like `TeeLogger`.
+Unlike, `TeeLogger`, it only sends a log to at most one logger that can handle the log message.
+The first match in the list of loggers is used.

 ## `FileLogger`
 The `FileLogger` does logging to file.